 Chris and I have been in a bit of a whirlwind the past month or so.
-Firstly there was Trans Pride, then Pride itself, then the Network Gathering, the wedding in Scotland, my new part time job with all the training that was needed.
+Firstly there was Trans Pride, then Pride itself, then the Network Gathering, the wedding in Scotland, searching for cheaper granite colors for countertops, my new part time job with all the training that was needed.
 I remember thinking how much I was looking forward to a bit of space after all the events, just ‘the usual’ stuff to handle, with only Christmas on the far horizon.
 But then last week we heard that Chris had been made redundant and we were thrown into the emotional maelstrom of change.

 Of course Chris and I are not the only ones to be affected by change at The Village.
 Others of us have been made redundant too, or had change imposed upon us in some area of our life.
 Heraclitus said that the only thing that is constant is change and I would agree with him.
 However, it always takes me by surprise and I have learned a few things over the years about handling it.